 The Thames-Coromandel District is extremely diverse in terms of housing needs across the five community board areas.
 Challenges differ significantly in each of these areas, in particular the eastern and western coasts of the peninsular.
-Capturing the trends and challenges faced by each township was a complex multi-parted puzzle.
+For the Veros Property Advisory team, capturing the trends and challenges faced by each township was a complex multi-parted puzzle.
 The stocktake investigated the existing housing demand and supply across the five community board areas.
 It provided an understanding of what was driving the provision of housing and where action needed to be taken to close housing gaps.
 The viability assessment went a step further in analysing the housing typologies predicted to provide the best development return.

 Our ability to look at development, growth and planning with a practitioners eye helped provide TCDC with a unique insight into the intricacies, risks, costs and investment expectations of the private sector as well as practical solutions and ideas to address their unique challenges.

 These studies have contributed to the TCDC Productivity Plan, aimed at ‘catalysing a positive change that stretches outside TCDC’s normal remit as a Council’ and review of district planning rules for housing and development.

 As a result of the Thames-Coromandel District Housing Stocktake, we were able to report a clear understanding of the drivers of the housing market across the district, identifying gaps and opportunities in housing supply.
 We are continuing our work with TCDC on several projects that were identified during this process that will help to close these gaps.
 Housing is a key driver of wellbeing and understanding the reasons for shortfalls and addressing them will lead to improvements in the wellbeing of the community.
 Read the stocktake here.